Creditas/frontend-challenge-vlc/README.md

 Both the interface as well as the styles are provided.
 The challenges include refactoring the code and implementing new functionalities (listed below).

-Feel free to componentize whatever you think should be componentized.
+Feel free to componetize whatever you think should be componetized.
 Our only request is that you use only pure JavaScript, our beloved Vanilla.
 Do you accept the challenge?

 This is the simulator current state: